palantir/conjure-java/readme.md

                      Generate service interfaces for Undertow with class names prefixed 'Undertow' --useImmutableBytes
-                     Generate binary fields using the immutable 'Bytes' type instead of 'ByteBuffer'
+                     Generate binary fields using the immutable 'Bytes' type instead of 'ByteBuffer' --disableParameterSorting
+                     Generate service interfaces that respect the order of method parameters in the conjure definition

 ### Feature Flags